Why weight loss is a rigged game

 And yet again, the society sent a reminder: Get some photos for Insta because this won’t last.
 Diets don’t work.

-I am writing this article eighteen months after exiting my fat loss phase.
+I am writing this article 18 months after exiting my fat loss phase.
 Know what?
-I am only healthier and happier.
-I didn’t just lose weight.
+I am healthier and happier.
+This was because I didn’t just lose weight.
 I sustainably lost weight.

 The short answer is this: I cut back on added sugar and refined grains, said no to ultra-processed foods, and added plenty of vegetables, protein and whole foods to my diet.
 I counted calories and exercised regularly.

 But all that only helps lose weight.
 Not to keep it off for life.